Change request

 The Change request function contains a home section and one section per feature of the requirement:

-- Home section.
+• Home section.
 The home information section provides key tracking information.
-It contains the Status field which indicates the current stage of the requirement in the change cycle.
+It contains the Status field that indicates the current stage of the requirement in the change cycle.

 Home section